 Hint: Your Dexcom should be nearly fully charged before plugging it in to your Raspberry Pi.
-If, when you plug in your Dexcom, it causes your WiFi dongle to stop blinking, that is a sign that it is drawing too much power and needs to be charged.
+If, when you plug in your Dexcom, it causes your WiFi dongle to stop blinking, or if the charging icon on the Dexcom keeps cycling on and off, that is a sign that it is drawing too much power and needs to be charged.